-Upon entry, foreign nationals covered by the exemption must present the Directorate of Immigration's decision, either on paper or digitally.
+Upon entry, foreign nationals covered by the exemption must when required be able to present the Directorate of Immigration's decision, either on paper or digitally.
 The decision's authenticity is to be checked during the border control procedures.

 Regarding u), on family members of a Norwegian national who lives abroad This provision concerns permission to enter for family members of a Norwegian national who resides abroad.
 It facilitates family trips to visit Norway, whether the family as a whole travels to Norway or family members come after the Norwegian national.